 Programs are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 - Sun, Oct 31Bayside Historical SocietyWaterfront course through historic Fort Totten and along Little Bay Park to the Throgs Neck Bridge.
 "Kids' Fun Run:" Short distance sprint for tiny tots & kids up to 12 years.
-Check in at 7:30am; start at 9:00am.
-Get more details!
+Get more details and register now!

 Due to COVID-19 guidelines, we are suspending our public opening hours until further notice.
 In the meantime, enjoy browsing through the following virtual presentations!

 The Bayside Historical Society Archivist has recently acquired an exciting resource: A "Celebrity Map" distributed by Thomas Van Riper Realtors in 1985 that details the places of residence for celebrities and politicians in the Bayside/Flushing area.
 He digitally captured the map for everyone to enjoy — read more about his acquisition in the latest entry of his "Tales From the Archives" blog.